simplic/documentation/dev/bug_hunt/general_approach.md

 When you have a process that works with 100 entries and none of them work, you do not need to try to run the process with all 100 entries.
 Work on getting 1 entry to work after that you can expand your testing to the rest.

-Giving priority to cases that take little effort, don't need specific knowhow and have a high likelyhood of fixing the problem will increase the efficency of your bug hunt.
+Giving priority to cases that take little effort, don't need specific knowhow and have a high likelihood of fixing the problem will increase the efficency of your bug hunt.
 Starting with the most time consuming proble, you have no idea about is a terrible idea.